BIAndrews/nginx-compliance-config/README.md

 ### ssl_certificate

 Single CRT files from certificate authorities cannot be used.
 In this configuration we need a PEM format x509 certificate file.
-This includes the signed CRT and all intermediary CA certificates but not the External Root CA certificate.
-Adding this will result in an error.
+This includes the signed CRT and all intermediary CA certificates _but not the External Root CA certificate_.
+Adding the root ca cert will result in an error.

-Creation Example:
+Creation example if you have the SSL chain file already:
 ~~~
 cat www.example.com.crt COMODORSADomainValidationSecureServerCA.crt COMODORSAAddTrustCA.crt > /etc/ssl/ssl-bundle.pem
 ~~~

+#### Intermediary Chain Creation Help

+[https://whatsmychaincert.com/] -> Generate the Correct Chain -> paste in your signed CRT (public key) -> ensure _Include Root Certificate_ box is *not* checked -> click Generate Chain.
+This is supposed to create a PEM chain file with all intermediary CA certs.
+With this to create the ssl_certificate you can just `cat www.example.com.crt example.com.chain.crt > /etc/ssl/ssl-bundle.pem`

 ### ssl_certificate_key